ryanallen/words-of-my-perfect-teacher/README.md

 ##### 1.1.1 The Reviving Hell

+Here, amidst the burning embers that cover the incandescent metal ground, beings as numerous as the snowflakes of a blizzard are gathered together by the force of their actions.
+As the actions which drove them there were motivated by hatred, the effect similar to the cause makes them see each other as mortal enemies, and furiously they fight.
+Brandishing inconceivable weapons&mdash;a phantom armory created by their [karma](#karma)&mdash;they strike at each other until everyone is slain.
+At that time, a voice from the sky says, "Revive!" and they immediately come back to life and start fighting all over again.
+And so they suffer, continually dying and being revived.

+How long do they live there?
+Fifty human years equal one day in the god realm of the [Four Great Kings](#four-great-kings).
+Thirty of those days make a month, and twelve months make a year; five hundred such years equal one day in the [Reviving Hell](#111-the-reviving-hell), where again, twelve months, each of thirty days, make up a year.
+They suffer there for five hundred of those years.

 ##### 1.1.2 The Black-Line Hell

+Here [Yama's](#yama) henchmen lay their victims out on the ground of burning metal like so many firebrands and cross-rule their bodies with black lines&mdash;four, eight, sixteen, thirty-two and so on&mdash;which they use as guidelines to cut them up with burning saws.
+No sooner have their bodies been cut into pieces than they immediately become whole once more, only to be hacked apart and chopped up over and over again.

+As for the length of their life there, a hundred human years correspond to one day for the gods in the Heaven of the Thirty-three, and a thousand years in the Heaven of the Thirty-three is equal to one day in this hell.
+On that scale, beings live there live for a thousand years.

 ##### 1.1.3 The Rounding-Up and Crushing Hell

+In this [hell](#hell), beings by the million are thrown into vast mortars of iron the size of whole valleys.
+The henchmen of [Yama](#yama), the Lord of Death, whirling huge hammers of red-hot metal as big as [Mount Meru](#meru-mount) around their heads, pound their victims with them.
+These beings are crushed to death, screaming and weeping in unimaginable agony and terror.
+As the hammers are lifted, they come back to life, only to suffer the same torments over and over again.

+Sometimes, the mountains on both sides of the valley turn into the heads of stags, deer, goats, rams and other animals that the hell-beings have killed in their past lives.
+The beasts butt against each other with their horn-tips spewing fire, and innumerable [hell](#hell) beings, drawn there by the power of their actions, are all crushed to death.
+Then, once more, as the mountains separate, they revive only to be crushed again.

+Two hundred human years are equivalent to one day for the gods of the Heaven Without Fighting.
+Two thousand years in that realm correspond to one day in [The Rounding-UP and Crushing Hell](#113-the-rounding-up-and-crushing-hell), and the beings in that hell live two thousand years.

 ##### 1.1.4 The Howling Hell
 ##### 1.1.5 The Great Howling Hell
 ##### 1.1.6 The Heating Hell